 The knowledgeable staff of Threads of Life will guide us in a trip to a weaving village and show us many samples of traditional ceremonial textiles used by the Balinese in their daily lives.

 While visiting the traditional weaving village in East Bali, you’ll see the amazing process of ikat weaving from start to finish.
 Watch as the men separate threads into hanks and dye them - a lengthy process using plastic raffia as a dye resist.
 The women weave these threads into beautiful traditional fabrics that are used in all aspects of Indonesian life.
 We visit a weaving cooperative where women can drop in and work on their length of ikat whenever they are able – they are paid by the piece and it supplements the family income.
 We will be able to buy these cotton ikats from Bali’s oldest traditional market after we leave the village.

 During this hands-on indigo workshop you’ll manipulate a length of cotton voile and dye it using an indigo vat from the plant source – a technique that has been used traditionally for centuries.

-A highlight will be our visit to four fabric shops selling cotton and rayon batiks and hand-dyes at $2.50 US per meter!
+A highlight will be our visit to five fabric shops selling cotton and rayon batiks and hand-dyes at $2.50 US per meter!
 We’ve also discovered a fabulous silk shop.

 You’ll have another chance to shop for top-quality cotton ikat weaving in a showroom featuring contemporary and traditional fabrics sold by the meter.
 Have their talented tailors custom fit a garment from the fabrics you choose (with discounts for our group).